Understanding Fathers Rights in Texas

-If you are ending a relationship with a woman with whom you have had a child you may be wondering what your rights are as the child’s father.
-A man can only obtain a father’s rights in Texas if he is considered the legal father under the Uniform Parentage Act (Texas Family Code Section 160 et seq.).
-But once the legal requirements are met to prove that you are the child’s father, you have numerous rights, including:
+Fathers ending a relationship with he mother of his child may wonder about his fathers right in Texas.
+A man can obtain fathers rights in Texas if he is considered the legal father under the Uniform Parentage Act (Texas Family Code Section 160 et seq.).
+Once meeting the legal requirements, he is the child's father.
+As the child's father, he has numerous fathers rights in Texas.

 The Right to Seek Physical and Legal Custody of Your Child:

-Under Texas law, the mother and the father have equal rights to be a child’s custodial parent.
-If you and your former partner are unable to reach an agreement on who will be the custodial parent, the Family Court will decide based on the best interest of the child.
-But even if you don’t end up being your child’s custodial parent, you still have many other rights under the law.
+Under Texas law, the mother and the father have equal rights to be a child's custodial parent.
+When parents can not decide where a child will live, the Family Court will decide.
+This decision is based on the best interest of the child.
+Father who are non-custodial parent, still other rights under the law.

-The Texas Family Code also permits fathers to be involved in managing all of a child’s assets such as earnings or real property.
-In fact, you can be involved in managing all of your child’s financial dealings if he/she has any.
-In addition, if your child becomes involved in any legal proceedings, you have the right to be involved in those proceedings.
+The Texas Family Code also permits fathers to be involved in managing all of a child's assets such as earnings or real property.
+In fact, a father can be involved in managing all of your child's financial dealings.
+In addition, if a child becomes involved in any legal proceedings, the father has rights to be involved in those proceedings.

-If you would like additional help regarding father’s rights in Texas, you can text or call the America Family Law Center.
+Fathers seeking additional help regarding father's rights in Texas, can contact the America Family Law Center.

 English | Español